top of page

 Subfamily Nymphalinae

 There is continuing research on the systematics of this group and for further information check out www.nymphalidae.net.
-Currently species are placed within six tribes (Coeini, Nymphalini, Junoniini, Victorinini, Kallimini and Melitaeini) with four monotypic tribes (Kallimoides, Vanessula, Rhinopalpa and Pycina) which have yet to be classified.
-The two species belonging to the monotypic tribes Kallimoides (K. rumia) and Vanessula (V. milca) are fruit-feeders and have been described within the fruit-feeding assemblage tab.
+Currently species are placed within six tribes (Coeini, Nymphalini, Junoniini, Victorinini, Kallimini and Melitaeini) with four monotypic tribes (Kallimoides, Vanessula, Rhinopalpa and Pycina), which have yet to be classified.
+The two species belonging to the monotypic tribes Kallimoides (K. rumia) and Vanessula (V. milca) are fruit-feeders and have been described within the fruit-feeding assemblage page.

+Genus Salamis.
 There are four species described within this genus but only one is found on the mainland, S. cacta.
 The other three species are found on the islands of Madagascar, Comoros, Mauritius and Réunion.

-S cacta.jpeg
+Salamis cacta.jpeg

-S cacta.jpeg
+Salamis cacta.jpeg

-Salamis cacta (upper and underside, males and females similar)
+Salamis cacta (upper and underside, sexes similar)

 Junonia sophia.jpeg